hcosmographer/StoicismFAQ/determinism.md

 these (but not necessarily only these) parameters.
 Because our action does depend on these parameters, there is no contradiction.

-This conception of Eph' hêmin also works well within the context of Epictetus's writing.
+This conception of eph' hêmin also works well within the context of Epictetus's writing.
 Consider the opening paragraph of the [Enchiridion](http://classics.mit.edu/Epictetus/epicench.html)